freenode/web-7.0/content/kb/sasl/mirc.md

 # Configuring SASL for mIRC: sasl.mrc

-The mirc script is written by Kyle Travaglini and was originally taken from a [SwiftIRC forum post](http://forum.swiftirc.net/viewtopic.php?f=34&t=23101).
+The mirc script is written by Kyle Travaglini and was originally taken from a [SwiftIRC forum post <i class="fa fa-external-link" aria-hidden="true"></i>](http://forum.swiftirc.net/viewtopic.php?f=34&t=23101).
 The SwiftIRC version has been replaced by a version that does not require the DLL.
 The instructions have been updated by KindOne.

 1. Start mIRC and where you would type text to send to a channel, type `/run` and hit Enter.
 A folder will open.
 Take note of this location.
 2. Download sasl.mrc and save it in the folder from above.
 You may need to right click and select `Save Link As...`